cbjer/zettel/_pages/202101021446_akaikeInformationCriterionAIC.md

 \textrm{AIC} = 2 k - 2 \ln ( \hat{L} )
 $$

 We choose the model with the minimum AIC.
+Used to compare different models, taking consideration of their complexities (proxied by number of parameters)

 Links: